 Marci Shegogue, Board President

 Marci has served as Music Director for hundreds of professional, community and educational program productions in the D.C. area over the past 40 years.
 She is the resident Music Director for Free Range Humans, a professional immersive theater company, and serves on the Board for the brand new Free Range Kids program (both based in Frederick, MD).
 Marci has worked extensively with various educational musical theater programs in the DMV, including within Montgomery County Public Schools.
 She is a University of Maryland theater and music department alumnus and has trained professionally with DC and NYC artists.
-In a previous life, she also worked in graphic design and management, advertising, USO tour production and newsletter editing, Marci is also a collaborative accompanist, mentor and audition coach, freelance musician, and most importantly, a mom to her two musical daughters.
+In a previous life, she also worked in graphic design and management, advertising, USO tour production and newsletter editing, Marci is also a collaborative accompanist, mentor and audition coach and freelance musician.

 Hope Villanueva, Vice President